SADI MOSKO

 ABOUT

-Originally from Boise, Sadi graduated magna cum laude from Columbia University with B.A. degrees in both dance and sustainable development.
-At Columbia, through the Barnard College Department of Dance, she studied with artists such as Twyla Tharp, Andrea Miller, and Jodi Melnick and performed works by Sasha Waltz, Kevin Wynn, Shannon Gillen, Donna Uchizono, Loni Landon, and Alexandra Beller, among others.
-Additionally, Sadi has trained at multiple workshops and intensives in the United States and Europe.
+Sadi graduated magna cum laude from Columbia University with degrees in both dance and sustainable development.
+At Columbia, through the Barnard College Department of Dance, she studied with artists such as Twyla Tharp, Andrea Miller, and Jodi Melnick and performed works by Sasha Waltz, Kevin Wynn, Donna Uchizono, Loni Landon, and Alexandra Beller, among others.
+Additionally, Sadi has trained at multiple workshops and intensives in the United States, Europe, and Israel.

 Outside of the studio, Sadi is a writer and editor with a passion for environmental sustainability.
 Her research paper, “Stepping Sustainably: The Potential Partnership Between Dance and Sustainable Development,” was published by the journal Consilience and presented as part of a gathering at the Dance Studies Association 2022 Conference in Vancouver, Canada.
 Read it here.
-In September 2024, she published a follow-up article in dancejournal/hk that reflects on her past research.
+In September 2024, she published a follow-up reflection in dancejournal/hk (Hong Kong).
+In her free time, she enjoys skiing, biking, and cozying up with a good book.

 ARTIST STATEMENT